+Figure 2.
+Effluent (a) temperature, (b) ammonia and nitrates over the one-year monitored period.

-Biofilm characteristics in RX1 and RX2 were measured weekly from July 11th to August 14th, 2017.
-Colonized media samples were taken at two different depths (1/6 and 1/2 of the total depth) from one column in each reactor to perform biofilm thickness and dry density measurements.
-The procedure was based on the methodology described by Horn and Hempel (1997).
-Samples were first drained for 30 minutes, then weighed before being dried at 105°C and weighed again.
-To estimate biofilm volume and thickness, wet biofilm density was assumed to be equal to 1000 kg/m3.
-The weight of media was subtracted from the total weight of the colonized media to get the biofilm mass (wet and dry) after complete cleaning of the material using a Fisher Scientific (Hampton, New Hampshire) CPXH ultrasonic bath.
+estimate biofilm volume and thickness, wet biofilm density was assumed to be equal to 1,000 kg/m3.
+The weight of media was subtracted from the total weight of the colonized media to get the biofilm mass (wet and dry) after complete cleaning of the material using a Fisher Scientific (Hampton, NH) CPXH ultrasonic bath.

 Biofilm detachment dynamics was also monitored indirectly by continuously measuring the total suspended solids (TSS) concentration in RX1 and RX2 (next to the last column of each reactor) with a Hach Solitax turbidimeter.
-The sensor maintenance and data filtration procedures used for influent and effluent water quality monitoring were also used to ensure the quality of the time series collected in the reactors.
+The sensor maintenance and data filtration procedures used for influent and effluent water quality monitoring were also used to validate the quality of the time series collected inside the reactors.